 Shopping for Fire Agate Roughonline is a very challanging task, always be sure you know what you are purchasing and who you are purchasing from.
-We hope to help explain what you may encounter when looking to purchase fire agate material and help you in making an informed decision on your fire agate purchase.
+We hope to help explain what you may encounter when looking to purchase fire agate material and help you in making an informed decision on your fire agate purchases.

 fire agate roughshould actually contain a real fire layer.
 Often substandard forms of fire agate are sold on the internet, but these would actually be better descibed as just plain or colored chalcedony, banded agate, carnelian agate, or normal agate.
 Some are very similar to true fire agate, but the limonite and geothite fire layers that makes the iridescent rainbow fire agate gemstone is missing.
 Someone very familiar with fire agate rough can usually tell if a piece of rough actually contains the proper fire layer, or at least has a good possibility of containing one due to the structure, coloration and origin of the stone.
-It may be difficult to ascertain the final colors and/or quality of the final cut gem from a piece of rough but an experienced fire agate seller should at least be able to say that there is a very good possibility of getting true fire out of a piece of rough.
+It may be difficult to ascertain the final colors and/or quality of the final cut gem from a piece of rough but an experienced fire agate seller should at least be able to say that there is a good possibility of getting true fire out of a piece of rough.

-Sometimes referred to as mine run fire agate rough, these 5-gallon buckets are just handy storage containers used by the fire agate miners during mining operations.
+Sometimes referred to as mine run fire agate rough, these 5 gallon buckets are just handy storage containers used by the fire agate miners during mining operations.
 They are convenient to transport and hold a fairly substantial amount of material that is easy to handle and transport.

 The overall quality of this type of fire agate material depends upon many factors including which fire agate mine it came from, where in the mine it came from, and who mined the material and thier related experience with mining fire agate.
 Obtaining rough of in this style and quantity in one of the best economical ways to get fire agate rough.

-Be aware that when purchasing this type of bulk material that prices can vary in a wide price ranging from a few hundred dollars to several thousand dollars depending upon many factors, mostly the quality of the fire agate rough.
+Be aware that when purchasing this type of bulk material that prices can vary in a wide price ranging from a few hundred dollars to several thousand dollars per bucket depending upon many factors, mostly the quality of the fire agate rough.
 Any good fire agate distributor should be able to give you a good idea of the quality of the material.

 Shown here is a piece of fire agate rough, which is a typical example of fire agate material.